-- Providing the necessary infrastructure and zoned lands to attract economic development in recognition of the status of Ballina as a Key Town. - Capitalising on the existing infrastructure in place in Ballina to enhance the local employment base. - Regeneration of the town centre for the provision for retail and commercial, tourism and hospitality, cultural and amenity functions. - Continuing to develop Ballina as a Level Two Town Centre in accordance with the RSES and the County Retail Hierarchy, by consolidating the retail and town centre offering and improving on the urban fabric and public realm of the town centre area. - Ensuring new industrial or business floorspace will allow for future flexibility including future subdivision and/or amalgamation to provide for a range of accommodation particularly for small businesses. - Development and expansion of the tourist product in Ballina by supporting tourism developments such as - Supporting and facilitating all forms of employment activity, subject to environmental and other relevant planning considerations. - Work with the Local Enterprise Office (LEO), IDA, OPW, Ballina Chamber of Commerce and other agencies regarding the development of potential economic and tourism opportunities for Ballina.
+- Providing the necessary infrastructure and zoned lands to attract economic development in recognition of the status of Ballina as a Key Town. - Capitalising on the existing infrastructure in place in Ballina to enhance the local employment base. - Regeneration of the town centre for the provision for retail and commercial, tourism and hospitality, cultural and amenity functions. - Continuing to develop Ballina as a Level Two Town Centre in accordance with the RSES and the County Retail Hierarchy, by consolidating the retail and town centre offering and improving on the urban fabric and public realm of the town centre area. - Ensuring new industrial or business floorspace will allow for future flexibility including future subdivision and/or amalgamation to provide for a range of accommodation particularly for small businesses. - Development and expansion of the tourist product in Ballina by supporting tourism developments such as enhancing local attractions, improving infrastructure, promoting cultural and historic heritage, developing eco-tourism initiatives and encouraging the growth of hospitality services, will help attract more visitors and boost the local economy. - Supporting and facilitating all forms of employment activity, subject to environmental and other relevant planning considerations. - Work with the Local Enterprise Office (LEO), IDA, OPW, Ballina Chamber of Commerce and other agencies regarding the development of potential economic and tourism opportunities for Ballina.